 While travelling, I prefer to carry bare minimum as I prefer more of a natural look out of habit and it is easier to maintain on the road.
 My bag would have lipbalm, lip gloss, lipstick, eye liner and a moisturizer.
 Feel free however to carry what best meets your needs, though not too much.

-The backpack you carry is very, very very important.
+The backpack you carry is very, very very important as a backpacker.
 When I started off, I travelled with a computer bag that was thus converted into a back pack.
 This bag was light, strong, had several pockets, could be locked with a padlock and had a rain cover.
 I have now invested in a “legit” backpack which is light, strong, cushioned for extra comfort, has adequate pockets, can be adjusted into either a smaller bag or a larger bag, has a rain cover and security features.
 I also recommend you to always have a safe and secure day bag that carries basics amenities like money, your sunglasses, spectacles etc.